BingzhangChen/IBM/README.md

 - **gridinterp.f90**: a utility subroutine in which observational data, which might be given on an arbitrary, but structured grid, are linearly interpolated and extrapolated to the actual model grid.

 - **initialization.f90**: subroutine to initialize all model variables (time settings, model parameters, nitrogen, zooplankton, detritus sinking rate, number of super-individuals, and nitrogen, carbon and chlorophyll cellular content of the phytoplankton cells), and forcing environments (temperature and diffusivity).
-This subroutine also creates the output files.
+This subroutine also creates the output nc files.

-- **IO_files.f90**: module file containing several subroutines to save model outputs to external files (Eulerian and Lagrangian files).
+- **netcdf_IO.f90**: module file containing several subroutines to save model outputs to external netcdf files (Eulerian and Lagrangian files).

 - **lagrange.f90**: subroutine to run random walk for super-individuals within the 1D vertical column following Visser (1997).